 What one thing that you thought would be a challenge has turned out not to be?

-The packing list.
 I spent so much time and money trying to choose the best gear, and the reality is that I have very few things left that I originally brought with me.
 You don’t have to go out and buy a bunch of new stuff when prepping for a trip.
-You can do it all with things you already have at home, except maybe the backpack.
+You can do it all with things you already have at home, except maybe a travel backpack.

 What advice would you have for others who want to do what you are doing?